humdrum-tools/vhv-documentation/interface/toolbar/index.md

 </td>
 <td>

+	<span class="summary-icon">Expand Humdrum tabbing.</span>

+	This ensures that the data in each spine remains in the same column.

-	Add tabs after each spine to give a constant width to the spine through the length of the file.
-This adds an extra tab for each subspine less than the maximum count for the spine.
-When this button is clicked, all primary spines are aligned in the same column, as well as all subspines.
-This makes editing Humdrum data for piano music much more easier since the melodic sequence remains in a single column rather than jumping around based on spine splits and merges in other spines to the left.
+	For example if a spine contains a split at some point in the data, regions of the spine before and after the split will have an extra tab inserted so that the next spine's data is vertically aligned in the same column.

+	This facilitates piano-music editing, since melodic sequences remain in a single column rather than jumping around based on spine splits and merges in other spines to the left.

 </td>
 </tr>